 Percentage of Pregnancies Ending in Abortion (2011): 16%

-- A woman must receive state-directed counseling that includes information designed to discourage her from having an abortion and then wait 24 hours before the procedure is provided.
+- A woman must receive state-directed counseling about abortion and then wait 72 hours before the abortion takes place.

-- Health plans that will be offered in the state’s health exchange that will be established under the federal health care reform law can only cover abortion in cases when the woman's life is endangered, rape or incest.
+- Health plans offered in the state’s health exchange can only cover abortion in cases of life endangerment, rape or incest.

 - The use of telemedicine for the performance of medication abortion is prohibited.